-This health impact review found the following evidence regarding the provisions in HB 2451:
+This health impact review found the following evidence regarding the provisions in SB 5870:

-- Some evidence that restricting sexual orientation change efforts would decrease the risk of harm and improve health outcomes for LGBTQ patients. - Very strong evidence that LGBTQ adults and youth disproportionately experience many negative health outcomes, and therefore mitigating any emotional, mental, and physical harm among this population has potential to decrease health disparities.
+- A fair amount of evidence that prohibiting the use of specific aversion therapies in the treatment of minors would decrease the risk of harm and improve health outcomes for LGBTQ patients. - Very strong evidence that LGBTQ adults and youth disproportionately experience many negative health outcomes, and therefore mitigating any emotional, mental, and physical harm among this population has potential to decrease health disparities.

-Health Impact Review of HB 2451
+Health Impact Review of SB 5870